Dhanasree-Rajamani/Deep_Learning_Assignments/Assignment_3/Readme.txt

 4) (Part E, F and G) Tensorflow: TensorFlow_NN.ipynb AND Neural_network_tensorflow.ipynb

-These notebooks consists of the following implemented using:
+The notebook consists of the following implemented using:

   - Tensorflow - built in layers functional API
   - Tensorflow from scratch low level API